CryoCCD: Conditional Cycle-consistent Diffusion with Biophysical Modeling for Cryo-EM Synthesis: Experiment Settings

-All experiments are conducted on a single NVIDIA GeForce RTX A100 GPU with 40 GB of memory.
-The models are trained for 50 epochs using the Adam optimizer with a learning rate of $1 \times 10^{-4}$ and a batch size of 16.
-To explore the effects of different generative sampling strategies, we evaluate four diffusion samplers within the CryoCCD framework: DDIM~\cite{song2022denoisingdiffusionimplicitmodels}, DDPM~\cite{ho2020denoising}, and their accelerated variants, DPM-Solver~\cite{lu2022dpm} and DPM-Solver++~\cite{lu2022dpm2}.
+All experiments are conducted on a single NVIDIA GeForce RTX A100 GPU with 80 GB of memory.
+The models are trained for 50 epochs using the Adam optimizer with a learning rate of $1 \times 10^{-4}$ and a batch size of 4.
+To explore the effects of different generative sampling strategies, we evaluate four diffusion samplers within the CryoCCD framework: DDIM~\citep{song2022denoisingdiffusionimplicitmodels}, DDPM~\citep{ho2020denoising}, and their accelerated variants, DPM-Solver~\citep{lu2022dpm}, DPM-Solver++~\citep{lu2022dpm2}, UniPC~\citep{zhao2023unipc}, and linear multistep (LMS) sampler~\citep{liu2022pseudo}.
 These sampling methods are examined to understand the trade-off between synthesis quality and inference speed under various configurations.

 Our synthetic data generation process begins with biophysical modeling to simulate noise-free cryo-EM micrographs.
 Given a real cryo-EM image, the corresponding simulated noise-free counterpart and a structural mask, the CryoCCD framework performs inference to generate realistic noisy images that closely mimic experimental conditions.
 This design enables controllable and interpretable simulation of complex imaging artifacts.